-CMS agrees to satisfy any requirements of WIC and execute any and all documents as may be reasonably necessary to effectuate the permanent release of the Released Capacity commencing on the in-service date of the WIC Medicine Bow Loop Expansion through the term of the above specified capacity release transactions such that WIC (i) agrees to look solely to CMS for all obligations with respect to the WIC capacity released to CMS in the Capacity Release and (ii) releases ENA from all obligations for demand/reservation charges, and all other charges related to the WIC capacity released to CMS in the Capacity Release.
+CMS agrees to satisfy all credit requirements of WIC as set forth in WIC’s tariff and execute any and all documents as may be reasonably as required by WIC to effectuate the permanent release of the Released Capacity commencing on the in-service date of the WIC Medicine Bow Loop Expansion through the term of the above specified capacity release transactions such that ENA is released from all obligations, demand/reservation charges, and all other charges related to the WIC capacity released to CMS in the Capacity Release.

 This Agreement and the capacity release arrangement hereunder are subject to all valid existing and future laws, orders, rules, regulations and proclamations of duly constituted governmental authorities having jurisdiction or control over the parties hereto or the subject matter hereof.